Briles/lodash-completions/README.md

 ### Usage

-To trigger the completion type, `ld` followed by what your trying to complete.
+To trigger the completion, type `ld` followed by what your trying to complete.

 To complete chainable functions, type`cld` instead of `ld`.
 Chained completions are not prefixed by `_`.